Medical Providers Network (MPN)

 If You Have a Work-Related Injury or Illness

 In an emergency, go to the nearest emergency medical center and immediately advise your supervisor.
 For non-emergency situations, report the claim to your supervisor and, if necessary, seek treatment with one of the medical providers listed on the approved Clinics and Hospitals list posted at your site, or with your pre-designated physician.
 If you have difficulty in getting an appointment, or need any assistance in locating a provider, contact York Risk Services Group (York) at (866) 548-2701.

 Although it is not required, you may pre-designate your physician prior to a work-related injury or illness.
 Labor Code section 4600(d)(2) provides that for purposes of establishing a pre-designated physician, a “personal physician” must be the employee’s regular physician and surgeon.
 Additionally, in accordance with Chapter 5 of Division 2 of the Business and Professions Code, chiropractors and acupuncturists may not be considered pre-designated treating physicians.

-To pre-designate a physician, complete the Voluntary Pre-Designation of Personal Physician form (English) (Spanish) Submit the completed form to the Risk Management Department if:
+To pre-designate a physician, complete the voluntary Pre-Designation of Physician Form available in English and Spanish.
+Submit the completed form to the Risk Management Department if:

 1) you have received care with the physician, and